Educational and Exchange Programs

 TOMODACHI Fund for Exchanges

-The TOMODACHI Fund for Exchanges was established in April 2012 with generous support from Mitsubishi Corporation, Toyota Motor Company and Hitachi, Ltd. This Fund provides hundreds of young Japanese students with opportunities to participate in high-quality educational and cultural exchange programs with their American counterparts in the United States, helping to achieve TOMODACHI’s vision of giving hope to the young people of the Tohoku region and Japan as a whole by providing the skills and opportunities they need to pursue their dreams.
-The Fund has an initial endowment of $2.4 million USD to be evenly distributed over three years beginning in the 2012-2013 Japanese fiscal year.
+The TOMODACHI Fund for Exchanges was established in April 2012 with generous support from Mitsubishi Corporation, Toyota Motor Corporation, and Hitachi, Ltd. The Fund provides hundreds of young Japanese students with opportunities to participate in high-quality educational and cultural exchange programs with their American counterparts, contributing to TOMODACHI’s vision of giving hope to the young people of the Tohoku region and Japan as a whole by providing them with the skills they need to pursue their dreams.
+The Fund was established with $2.4 million USD to be evenly distributed over three years, with programs occurring from 2013.

 Strengthening TOMODACHI